viamrobotics/PointCloudiPhoneApp/README.md

 The point cloud app uses [CocoaPods](https://github.com/CocoaPods/CocoaPods) as its dependency manager, so you must have have it installed on your machine.
 It can be installed on a Mac with `brew install cocoapods`.

+After installing CocoaPods, we need to download all required pods.
+Go to the directory containing `Podfile`.
 If you are using an ARM based Mac, you need to run the command in the x86 terminal with `arch -x86_64 pod install`.
-After installing CocoaPods, download all required pods by running `pod install` in the directory containing the `Podfile`.
+Otherwise, run`pod install`.
 Note: If you are also using the [SensorExporter](https://github.com/viamrobotics/SensorExporter) and it is your first time you must also do the same procedure.

 Open the `point clouds.xcworkspace` file.